Josh Langfeld

 Joshua Adam Langfeld (born July 17, 1977) is an American former professional ice hockey player.
-Today he coaches the 2008 AAA Little Caesars Hockey Team.

 Playing career

 Langfeld was drafted in the 3rd round, 66th overall, in the 1997 NHL Entry Draft by the Ottawa Senators.
 He played four years at the University of Michigan before turning pro.
 In 1998, Langfeld scored the game-winning goal against Boston College in overtime to win the 1998 NCAA Division I Men's Ice Hockey Tournament for the University of Michigan.

 He was traded multiple times as he toured the league with the Senators, San Jose Sharks, and the Detroit Red Wings, as well as American Hockey League clubs the Grand Rapids Griffins, Milwaukee Admirals, and Binghamton Senators.